atharva137/Memories-App-MERN/README.md

 #### Backend

-- Node Js : A  asynchronous event-driven JavaScript runtime, Node.js is designed to build scalable network  applications
+- Node Js : A asynchronous event-driven JavaScript runtime, Node.js is designed to build scalable network  applications.
 - Express : Express is a minimal and flexible Node.js web application framework that provides a robust set of features for web applications.
-- Mongoose : Mongoose is an Object Data Modeling (ODM) library for MongoDB and Node Js
+- Mongoose : Mongoose is an Object Data Modeling (ODM) library for MongoDB and Node Js.
 - MongoDB: MongoDB is a source-available cross-platform document-oriented database program.
-Classified as a NoSQL database program
+Classified as a NoSQL database program.
 - JSON Web Tokens or JWTs : A JSON Web Token is used to send information that can be verified and trusted by means of a digital signature.

 #### Frontend

 - React JS:React JS  is a free and open-source front-end JavaScript library for building user interfaces or UI components.
-- Redux :Redux is an open-source JavaScript library for managing application state
+- Redux :Redux is an open-source JavaScript library for managing application state.
 - React-Router : React Router is a  library for routing in React.
-It enables the navigation among views of various components in a React Application
+It enables the navigation among views of various components in a React Application.
-- Axios : Promise based HTTP client for the browser and node.js
+- Axios : Promise based HTTP client for the browser and node.js.
-- Material UI : Material-UI is simply a library that allows us to import and use different components to create a user interface in our React Js
+- Material UI : Material-UI is simply a library that allows us to import and use different components to create a user interface in our React Js.

 #### Alternatives to technology used
 - React Js can be replaced by others popular fronted framework like Vue,Angular,Svelte or Ember